jianzhi-1/cs262a/megatron.md

 Measured end-to-end training throughput of 163 teraFLOP/s per GPU, aggregated throughput of 502 petaFLOP/s on GPT model with 1 trillion parameter, mixed precision.
 Facilitate practical training time of 3 months.

+Superlinear scaling to 3072 A100 GPUs.
+Provided empirical training time estimates and model.

+Scales gracefully, meaning when more GPUs are used, the utilisation per GPU decreases less compared to ZeRO-3.

+Demonstrated that the using of both parallelisms together work better than singularly.

 Some guidance:
 - Interactions between parallelisms: pipeline model parallelism must be used for larger models.
 Tensor model aprallelism useful within a multi-GPU server.
 - Schedule used for pipeline parlalelism has impact on amount of communication, pipeline bubble size, memory used to store activations